 Only 37 percent of nonprofit organizations track whether visitors to their websites also donate to their campaigns, according to the 2018 Digital Outlook Report, produced by NTEN, Care2, hjc, and Resource Alliance.

 Amy Sample Ward is the CEO of NTEN, a nonprofit organization that serves as a resource for other nonprofits seeking to use technology more efficiently.
-Sample Ward seems to be the perfect fit for the organization.
 She has a passion for using technology to connect others and empower them.

 What is blockchain, exactly?
 And why is it getting so much attention in Oregon?
 Venture capitalists and technology experts, including NTEN CEO Amy Sample Ward, weigh in on its applications.